|

 Deeply influenced by german krautrock, "Somewhere The Music Had Been Played" puts you in a warm blanket and let you float in time and space.

 This deep harmonic athmosphere guides you through the complete release.
-From the first track soft bubbling synth-patterns and soundscapes

-take you by the hand and let you forget time and space around you.
 And leave you after 35 minutes in a calm and peaceful condition.
-By the

-way: The whole EP was recorded during a live improvisation on soviet-era analog synth and desktop FX.
-An exciting example of creating music together spontaniously. - Christian Roth
+By the way: The whole EP was recorded during a live improvisation on soviet-era analog synth and desktop FX.

-The Night The Stars Flew mp3 Electrosound ES 26 2007
+Electrosound ES 26 2007

 The title track from their latest EP is less complex and more sentimental.
 According to the band, the EP is inspired by watching shooting stars fly across